 The same is also true for Wishbone Gold PLC (PINK: WISHY), which just released very positive results from its exploration activities in Australia.

-From that, it was reported that the, “..6,300 hectare Wishbone II tenement in Queensland, Australia, which has identified new gold and polymetallic mineralization within the license area.
-About this bullish news, Richard Pouldon, the Executive Chairman of Wishbone Gold, stated in a recent interview that his outlook for gold was, “Standard Chartered have a long term target of $5,000 an oz.
-My medium term target is $2,500 based largely on inflation.
-It is not possible to inject the vast amounts of liquidity into the financial system which has been done by QE and NOT get inflation.
+From that, it was reported that the “6,300 hectare Wishbone II tenement in Queensland, Australia, . . . has identified new gold and polymetallic mineralization within the license area.”
+About this bullish news, Richard Poulden, the executive chairman of Wishbone Gold, stated in a recent interview that his outlook for gold was based on, “Standard Chartered [having] a long-term target of $5,000 an oz.
+My medium-term target is $2,500 based largely on inflation.
+It is not possible to inject the vast amounts of liquidity into the financial system which has been done by QE and not get inflation.
 There is the further issue of the massive purchases by China creating a demand squeeze on the metal.
-Casey Research reckons that the best way to profit from this is to buy the shares of small cap miners.”
+Casey Research reckons that the best way to profit from this is to buy the shares of small-cap miners.”

-SPDR Gold Shares (NYSE: GLD), the exchange traded fund for gold, is down more than 20% for 2013.
+SPDR Gold Trust (NYSE: GLD), the exchange-traded fund for gold, is down more than 20% for 2013.
 As Barrick has shown, the major firms are in trouble.
-But with its recent positive report, small caps like Wishbone Gold PLC do have significant upside.
-As Jim Jubak noted in his column, “..the risk would be more than repaid by the potential reward.”
+But with its recent positive report, small-cap companies like Wishbone Gold PLC do have significant upside.
+As Jim Jubak noted in his column, “the risk would be more than repaid by the potential reward.”

 What are your thoughts about entering in gold and silver given the lows we’ve seen lately?